Climb Denali! (20,310′)

 A good combination of aerobic and strength training is needed to prepare for an expedition.
 Summit day can be long, and though our packs are fairly light, people often call it the toughest day of their lives.
 Look over our suggestions for how to prepare for a Denali expedition.
 Even if you are in good shape to begin with, embark on a training regimen and follow it!

-In 2018, Mountain Trip began providing our climbers with complimentary access to Uphill Athlete’s 24-week Mountaineering Training Program.
+Since 2018, Mountain Trip has provided our climbers with complimentary access to Uphill Athlete’s 24-week Mountaineering Training Program.
 We’ve seen it really benefit our climbers to have a dedicated training program.
+Start.
+Right.
+Now!

 Share Button